arl/gitmux/README.md

 ### Command line interface

-`gitmux` is not meant to be used directly but it still has a command line interface that can be used to troubleshoot your installation, or create the default configuration:
+`gitmux` is not meant to be call directly but it still has a command line interface that can be used to create the default configuration, troubleshoot your installation or during development:

 ```
 $ gitmux -h